 Down pillows contain the insulating underside feathers of ducks and/or geese.
 Some down pillows are supplemented with coarser outer feathers — but in order to be considered a true down pillow, it must contain at least 75% down.

 Duck or goose down is a popular pillow material because it is naturally soft, lightweight, moldable, and virtually silent when compressed.
 However, down pillows are relatively expensive compared to pillows made from other materials.
-Other drawbacks include allergy potential and minimal support.
+Allergy potential is another drawback to consider.

 Read on to learn more about down pillows and what sets them apart from other pillow types.

 Down pillows are filled with the down, or underside feathers, of ducks and geese.
 Unlike exterior feathers, which can be somewhat coarse, down is exceptionally soft, fine and lightweight.
 Down also heats and insulates from the cold; in addition to pillows, down is commonly found in quilted winter jackets and layering vests.
 Natural down may trigger allergies in some individuals.